 Catalog-Level Configuration

 Catalog-level maintenance sets the default behavior for all tables in a catalog.
-Resources must be configured before you can enable any operations.
+Resources and operations are configured together on a single Maintenance tab.

 Step 1: Opening the Catalog Maintenance Tab